Assessment and Evaluation

 How long will the assessment process take?

-In general, it’s best to plan on spending approximately 1- 2 hours total at the office per visit.
+In general, it’s best to plan on spending approximately 1- 2 hours online or at the office per visit.
 We will let you know ahead of time approximately how long the process will take, and if it seems that the process will take longer or shorter than anticipated, we will certainly let you know.

 Will my child get a break, or does she have to sit still for 2 hours?